 Data Integrity will document all privacy complaints and always include the date we received them.
 Customers and employees have the option to submit their complaints via an online complaints form or using our complaints document template.
 For complaints received verbally, the Data Integrity employee will use the online form to record the details immediately.

-The privacy officer or person assigned to investigate the complaint will be able to conduct it fairly and impartially.
-The privacy officer or assigned investigator will have access to all relevant records, employees or other individuals who handled the personal information involved.
+The senior leadership member or person assigned to investigate the complaint will be able to conduct it fairly and impartially.
+The senior leadership member or assigned investigator will have access to all relevant records, employees or other individuals who handled the personal information involved.

 Data Integrity will work to rectify the situation, including correcting practices and policies where necessary and communicating those changes to employees.
 Every decision made as the result of an investigation will be documented.
 Data Integrity will notify the complainant of the outcome from the investigation and explain any corrections and preventative steps taken.
 Data Integrity will take steps to verify that any required changes to policies, procedures or practices have occurred.